VolpeUSDOT/FTOT-Resilience-Link_Removal/README.md

 Run Reference Scenario 7 using the modified FTOT code.
 Browse to `C:\FTOT\scenarios\reference_scenarios\rs7_capacity` and double-click `run_v7.bat`.

-## Conduct link removal disruptions
+## Conduct link rank and removal disruptions

 From the Jupyter Notebook window, browse to `Conduct_Link_Removal.ipynb` to begin this module.